CPS Renewal Levy Passes

 Achievement for Excellence in Financial Reporting

-Cincinnati Public Schools' Treasurer's Office qualified for the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for our 2017 fiscal year-end Comprehensive Annual Financial Report (CAFR).
+Cincinnati Public Schools' Treasurer's Office qualified for the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for our 2019 fiscal year-end Annual Comprehensive Financial Report (ACFR).
 This is the highest recognition for government accounting and reporting.
-CPS also was recognized for excellence in 2016.

 General Fund Budget Process